 St. Philomena Redux

-This all started when the amazing Deprato Rigali Studios came to St. John Cantius to do an extensive restoration of St. Philomena's case. which also houses a statue of Our Lady of Fatima.
+This second go around started when the amazing Deprato Rigali Studios came to St. John Cantius to do an extensive restoration of St. Philomena’s case. which also houses a statue of Our Lady of Fatima.

 St. Philomena was moved to our sewing room for the duration of the restoration.
 We stared at her for a few days, discussed our dissatisfaction with her appearance, and then just went for it.

 One of our concerns was that the lack of eyebrows and lashes made her look like she was dying of something terrible.
 Well, she did, die of something terrible, just not this kind of death.
 It was a little off putting, and we had received comments.